 The night Ezekiel was born was the happiest night of our lives.
 We always knew we wanted to be parents, but nothing could have prepared us for the way we fell madly in love with our son.
 We continue to have a wonderful relationship with Ezekiel’s birthmother, having had several in-person visits, as well as many Zoom calls over the years.
 It’s hard to express the love and gratitude we feel towards her as her sacrificial act of love became the greatest part of our lives.

 We are a very happy family that enjoys spending time together and having fun!
-We love to go swimming, play games, and hang out in our backyard.
-Ava works as an interior designer and Daniel as a worship leader at a church in Austin.
+We love to go to the beach, play games, and hang out in our neighborhood.
+Ava works as an interior designer and Daniel as a worship leader at a church in San Diego.
 We also love to travel!
 We’ve been all over the world as a family.
 Introducing our kids to different cultures, food, and experiences is very important to us and we can’t wait to continue exploring as a family of 4 in the years to come!
 Ezekiel is half Nigerian, and we’ve all enjoyed learning more about his heritage and celebrating who he is - we’ve even traveled to Africa twice as a family!

 We are close to our extended families and see them often.
 Both of our families love Ezekiel so much and are so excited for us as we begin another adoption journey.

 We’ve loved our time as a family of three, but we are all SO excited for a new child to join us.
 We’ve spent lots of time in prayer considering the right time to grow our family, and we firmly believe now is that time!
 We take the call to be adoptive parents very seriously and we want you to know we do not step into this role lightly.